Joint replacement

-Replacement arthroplasty (from Greek arthron, joint, limb, articulate, + plassein, to form, mould, forge, feign, make an image of), or joint replacement surgery, is a procedure of orthopedic surgery in which an arthritic or dysfunctional joint surface is replaced with an orthopedic prosthesis.
+Joint replacement is a procedure of orthopedic surgery known also as arthroplasty, in which an arthritic or dysfunctional joint surface is replaced with an orthopedic prosthesis.
 Joint replacement is considered as a treatment when severe joint pain or dysfunction is not alleviated by less-invasive therapies.
-It is a form of arthroplasty, and is often indicated from various joint diseases, including osteoarthritis and rheumatoid arthritis.
+Joint replacement surgery is often indicated from various joint diseases, including osteoarthritis and rheumatoid arthritis.

-Joint replacement surgery has become more common, with knees and hips replaced most often.
+Joint replacement has become more common, mostly with knee and hip replacements.
 About 773,000 Americans had a hip or knee replaced in 2009.

 Uses

 Shoulder

 For shoulder replacement, there are a few major approaches to access the shoulder joint.
 The first is the deltopectoral approach, which saves the deltoid, but requires the supraspinatus to be cut.
 The second is the transdeltoid approach, which provides a straight on approach at the glenoid.
 However, during this approach the deltoid is put at risk for potential damage.
 Both techniques are used, depending on the surgeon's preferences.

 The number of shoulder replacements carried out each year is increasing, but research looking into global records suggests that nine out of ten shoulder replacements last for at least a decade.